f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ### 3. Data Initialization for Docker

 **If you followed the Blueprint flow, you need to skip this step.**
+**You also need to skip this step if you have already done initialization earlier, including other lab.**

 Go to the `bigip/bigip_next/security/migrate-from-tmos/docker-env/` directory and run the `init.sh` to create a local key folder: